SK Slavia Prague: History

-Slavia was founded on 2 November 1892 by medicine students in Vinohrady, Prague, as a sport club aimed at increasing sport activity among students.
-Initially the club focused on cycling, and expanded to football in 1896.
+Slavia Prague was founded on 2 November 1892 by medicine students in Vinohrady, Prague, as a sport club aimed at increasing sport activity among students.
+The club initially focused on cycling, and expanded to football in 1896.
 On 25 March of that year, Slavia won their first match against AC Prague 5–0.
 The captain of this team was Karel Freja.
 Four days later, Slavia played against Sparta Prague, with the match finishing 0–0, this match being the start of the rivalry between these two clubs.

 In 1905, Scottish manager and former Celtic player Johnny Madden brought new tactics and views on football from his home country to the club.
 He managed to set up an early golden age for the club that lasted 25 years.
-Under Madden Slavia won 134 domestic matches out of a total of 169, and 304 internationals out of 429 between the years 1905 and 1930.
+Under Madden Slavia won 134 domestic matches out of a total of 169, and 304 internationals out of 429 between 1905 and 1930.
 In 1930, Madden retired from Slavia and professional football at the age of 66, though he remained in Prague for the rest of his life.

 In the 1934 World Cup, the Czechoslovak national team included eight Slavia players.
 The second golden period came when Slavia bought Josef Bican from Admira Vienna.
 Slavia with Bican won titles in 1940, 1941, 1942 and 1943, while many football players were at war.
 In 1951 Slavia finished in 11th position in the league.
 Poor results continued during the 1950s and 1960s when Slavia were relegated twice, in 1961 and 1963.
 They next played in the top level of football in 1965.

 In 1996, Slavia won their 14th title after 49 years.
 During this season, Slavia played in the semi-final of the UEFA Cup and four players of this team had big importance for the silver medal-winning Czech team from UEFA Euro 1996.